ARTICLE TABLE OF CONTENTS

 The steps that an organization takes both internally and externally to execute all defined activities seamlessly and efficiently.
 It affects everything from business development to marketing to order processing.

-SAP CDS views are part of the new SAP S/4HANA programming model.
+SAP CDS (Core Data Services) views are part of the new SAP S/4HANA programming model.
 CDS views provide predefined SQL queries to one or more database tables—kinda like SAP ABAP dictionary views.
 However, it has a lot more features.

 There’s two kinds of CDS views: